 Companies House will then consider your application and make a decision about your request.
-They’ll email you if this is successful or not, or if they need more information from you.
+They’ll email you if this is successful or if they need more information from you.

-If they agree to extend your deadline, you must file your account before this new date or you’ll face a late filing penalty.
-This won’t change any future accounts deadline dates.
+If they agree to extend your deadline, you must file your account before this new date or face a late filing penalty.
+This won’t change any future account deadline dates.

 How to Apply for an Extension

 Apply for an extension online by going to the Companies House sign-in page.
 From there, you’ll need your: